oresat/oresat-linux/octavo_usb_emmc_flasher/README.rst

 However, Python is used instead of ``dhcpd`` and ``xinetd`` so it could be run as a standalone script instead of needing to setup multiple services.

+.. note:: This seems to most reliable to use a Raspberry Pi for this.

 Setup
 -----